 Support Coordination is there to make sure you get the most out of your plan.
 They will try to help you build capacity and confidence to make more decisions and have more conversations about your supports.

 Unlike LAC’s, Support Coordinators are usually there to help you throughout the full period of your plan.
 The level of support they can provide will be limited by the amount of funding in the Support Coordination budget in your plan.
 It’s likely the help they give you will go up and down across the year depending on what’s happening for you.
+When you first starting working with your Support Coordinator it is good to agree on how they will support you with achieving your goals so you can get the most of your Support Coordination funding.

 Some participants will only need Support Coordination for one or two years – others may need ongoing Support Coordination.
 This will be decided by the NDIA at review.